guilhermepo2/cppmeditations/_posts/2021-02-21-unordered-maps-cpp.md

 }
 ```

-And finally, to play an animation I just have a pointer to the current animation being played, and there's where all the logic and sprites come from: `m_CurrentAnimation = m_AnimationList[AnimationName]`.
+And finally, to play an animation I just have a pointer to the current animation being played, and that's where all the logic and sprites come from: `m_CurrentAnimation = m_AnimationList[AnimationName]`.

 ![run animation]({{site.baseurl}}/assets/r2d_runanimation2.gif)